 Meet your new go-to blend for traditional Turkish and Eastern Mediterranean dishes and for all of your summer grilling.
 Or do it like we do: keep a jar on the table and sprinkle over everything.

 - Rub on meats or vegetables before grilling or roasting

-Our Köfte Baharat blend was made by master blenders Hilmi Bey and his son Ahmet, whose spice shop in Istanbul has been renowned for generations.
+Our Köfte Baharat blend was made by our partner Ahmet and his family's 4th-generation spice business in the Istanbul spice bazaar.

 This blend has a long, meandering culinary history, and many variations exist that use different ratios of spices.
 You can read the blend's 4,000-year-old origin legend here.

 Traditionally, the Turkish dish çiğ köfte (meaning "raw meatball") was made with ground raw meat mixed with this spice blend and hand-formed into a hand-shaped meatball, with the finger marks forming the iconic shape.

 Nowadays, most çiğ köfte is typically made vegan, with bulgur wheat standing in for the meat.
 Some vendors and restaurants still make it in the traditional way, with raw meat, but the meat is cured with vinegar.